P&G to exit pet food with sale of European business

 Procter & Gamble Co (PG.N) said it would sell the last of its pet food business to consumer products company Spectrum Brands Holdings Inc (SPB.N) as it focuses on more profitable lines such as Tide detergent, Gillette razors and Pampers diapers.

-The company, which had been under pressure from investors to exit the pet food category, sold 80 percent of its global pet food business, including the Iams and Eukanuba brands, to privately held confectioner Mars Inc for $2.9 billion (1.77 billion pounds) in April.
+The company, which had been under pressure from investors to exit the pet food category, sold 80 percent of its global pet food business, including the Iams and Eukanuba brands, to privately held confectioner Mars Inc for $2.9 billion in April.

 Spectrum, whose pet care brands include Tetra, Furminator, and Dingo, said the deal gave it access to the $21 billion European dog and cat food market.